-30 hours free childcare coming soon
+30 hours free childcare available now

 So is Tynemouth Nursery Group offering the 30 hour free childcare deal?